Mississippi State vs. South Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Mississippi State vs. South Carolina Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest between the Mississippi State Bulldogs (11-2, 0-0 SEC) and the South Carolina Gamecocks (12-1, 0-0 SEC) at Colonial Life Arena should be a tight matchup, as our computer prediction projects a final score of 70-69, with Mississippi State coming out on top.
+Saturday's contest that pits the Mississippi State Bulldogs (11-2, 0-0 SEC) versus the South Carolina Gamecocks (12-1, 0-0 SEC) at Colonial Life Arena is expected to be a close matchup based on our computer prediction, which projects a final score of 70-69 in favor of Mississippi State.
 Tipoff is at 12:00 PM ET on January 6.

+According to our computer prediction, South Carolina should cover the spread, which currently sits at 3.5.
+The two teams are projected to exceed the 135.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!